darsa-group/darsa-group.github.io/content/post/2022-novo-phd/index.md

 ### Applicant's Profile and Eligibility

+We believe that diversity makes us [better at tackling complex problems](https://www.pnas.org/doi/abs/10.1073/pnas.1700616114).
+Therefore, we strongly support applicants with a diverse background and are committed to promote inclusion and equity.

 TODO COPY FROM PHD ADD

-We believe [diversity leads to better reaseach](https://www.pnas.org/doi/abs/10.1073/pnas.1700616114), therefore, we value applicants with diverse backgrounds.

 ### Supervision